chibunduuchechi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creating files with contents inside it
+creating a file that has contents